humaidq/huma.id/content/projects/iglu.md

 category, and a list of plugins](marketplace.png)

 This is iglü marketplace website and plugin repository.
 It contains the descriptions of all plugins, and their compiled binaries.
+The website is also linked to our Payment Gateway for purchasing paid plugins.

+To download a package, the marketplace redirects the user to the local iglü instance prompting the download of the plugin.

 The site is built with [Hugo], and is statically generated (just like this current website).